 family and the fact that he HAD been given permission to be there.
 Since

 the officer had already taken the liberty to handcuff my son earlier,

 the word "prosecute" was the only term I can remember him rendering as

 he was handcuffing my husband, so I personally didn't fully understand

 what was happening and why.
 But

 Even though there would later be claims posted on facebook that the homeowner played no role in having them arrested, that's not what the officer said.
 It wouldn't be until we listened to the police audio later that we would actually hear one of the officer's say, "She doesn't want to prosecute," and a transcription of the audio would also back up this statement.
 Regardless of what "he said" or "she said", the actuality that the term "prosecute" was even being used was upsetting and irrelevant.
+But brace yourself.
 The audio and transcription of the audio would later reveal information that would be so hideous and frightening that it seemed virtually unbelievable unless you heard and read it for yourself, and all citizens need to be warned how easily ANYONE can become a victim.
+Keep reading, because you won't believe what my family was accused of.
 My advice - get a dash cam, a hidden body cam, a recording device....anything and everything necessary to protect yourself.
 Don't let yourself fall victim to being falsely accused.